With lots of different styles of dance to choose from, we wanted to put a handy guide together to help you know what to wear for each class.

 Shoes - A heel is preferable for women although height is up to you!
 A flare style heel is best.
 You can purchase ballroom shoes which have suede on the sole to help with balance and turns.

 For men, a flat shoe with smooth sole is easiest to move in.
-These can be casual shoes such as leisure trainers although dress shoes which lace up are best for these styles of dance.
+These can be casual shoes although dress shoes which lace up are best for these styles of dance.
+Best to avoid any shoes with rubber soles, such as trainers.

 The most important thing to remember is to wear clothes which you feel comfortable in, this way you will feel more confident in whichever dance style you choose!